TFAGaming/RealmProtection/README.md

 ### Why must every player claim one chunk away from any land?

-To avoid any neighbor claiming right next to you and some other reasons to tell.
-Note that if a player has the operator permission, they can claim chunks next to other claimed chunks.
+To avoid any neighbor claiming right next to you and keeping space between claims.

 ## Contributing
 Feel free to fork the repository and submit a new pull request if you wish to contribute to this project.